memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 (void) led_gpio_configure_dt(&led_gpio);
 ```

-What's also shown in our own example is an `_OR` type macro: Such macros exist for practically all "normal" devicetree macros and allow providing a default value in case the property does not exist - meaning its `_EXISTS` macro is _not defined_.
+What's also shown in our own example is an `_OR` type macro: Such macros exist for practically all "normal" Devicetree macros and allow providing a default value in case the property does not exist - meaning its `_EXISTS` macro is _not defined_.
 Since `/node_b` does not have a specifier cell named `name-of-cell-two`, the field `cell_two` in its `node_spec_t` is always set to zero.

 Without using conditional compilation or the `_OR` macro, any access would not compile, e.g.: